AppleMark

 Direction: Akemi Horie.
 Designs: Jan Blake.
 Lighting: Tina MacHugh.

-Translations: Toki no Gake by Donald Keene; Kesho by Akemi Horie, published with Notes on the Background of Kesho, in Encounter, No.5, 1989.
+Translations: Toki no Gake by Donald Keene; Kesho by Akemi Horie, published with Notes on the Background of Kesho in Encounter No.5, 1989.

 Performed at Bloomsbury Theatre, London WC1

-File written by Adobe Photoshop 4.0The hero has kept a record of his life's events on 16mm film.
-In his dotage, he spends his days rewinding loose filmstrips - fragments of his life - back onto their reels.
-On this particular night or day, he comes across the alluring image of a young woman in a sunny boat.
-Memories flood back.
-Her enigmatic smile lures him onto the street, and to the upper lake, apparently the locus of their last rendezvous.
+Here, Krapp has kept a record of his life's events on 16mm film.
+In his dotage he lives alone surrounded by loose filmstrips - fragments of his life - and spends his days labouriously rewinding them back onto their reels.
+On this particular night or day, he comes across the alluring image of a young woman in a boat.
+Memories flood back, and her enigmatic smile lures him out to the street and to the upper lake, apparently the locus of their last rendezvous.

 Key Passages from Krapp's Last Tape, Stirrings still, One Evening